bergus/promise-cancellation/API.md

 sets the [[Promise]] field of the capability to undefined and if `onCalled` is not undefined, invokes `onCalled` with all the received arguments.

+Note: This essentially cancels the `onCancelled` subscription, if not that callback was already run before.
+An alternative to emptying the [[Promise]] would be to remove the reaction from the token's [[Reactions]] list altogether.

 Returns that *Caller* function.